ShadrackAdwera/Docker/README.md

 `$ docker run -v app/data`

 - Named volumes persist data even when the container is removed.
-Removed vial the CLI
+Removed via the CLI
 - They are ot tied to a container

 `$ docker run -v data:/app/data`